Part 4.3 (Part 4.4 in the 2007 regs) of the regulations covers workplaces where a 'lead process' is carried out.

 Division 1 - Introductory matters

-4.4.1 This part of the regulations only applies to workplaces where a lead process is undertaken.
+177 This part of the regulations only applies to workplaces where a lead process is carried out.

-- where a person at work is exposed to lead dust or lead fumes (either from the manufacture or handling of dry lead compounds);
+- work exposing a person to lead dust or lead fumes (either from the manufacture or handling of dry lead compounds);

-- any work, including manufacture, with batteries containing lead involving manipulation of dry lead compounds or the pasting or casting of lead;
+- work in connection with the manufacture, assembly, handling or repair of, or parts of batteries containing lead involving manipulation of dry lead compounds or the pasting or casting of lead;

 - anything to do with breaking up or dismantling of batteries containing lead, including sorting, packing and handling of any of the battery parts;